JanHasenauer/d2d/README.md

 * L1 regularization of parameter fold-changes can be used ([read more](https://github.com/Data2Dynamics/d2d/wiki/L1-regularization)).

-* L2 regularization and incorporation of prior knowledge
+* L2 regularization and incorporation of prior knowledge.

-* Identification of informative experimental designs
+* Identification of informative experimental designs.

 * The software is open source and free for non-commercial usage.